35 Rustic Bathroom Design Ideas for Mountain & Log Homes

 • Barn-style doors

-• Layers of rustic textures (area rugs, wall art, woven baskets)
+• Layered textures such as area rugs, wall art, and woven baskets

 • Weathered metals and organic shapes